-Welcome to lbbc.org's website community for African-American women affected by breast cancer.
+Welcome to lbbc.org's website community for African-Americans affected by breast cancer.
 We are dedicated to assisting you, and these pages offer easy access to a wealth of cutting-edge information specific to your needs.

 Read about the latest breast cancer news, updates on clinical trials and more.
 Use the navigation bar on the left to quickly and easily access the topics of interest to you.

 Looking for others with similar life-stage concerns after breast cancer diagnosis, an Alabama woman becomes an LBBC Young Advocate.

 Did you know 86 cents of every dollar donated is used for programs and support services?